aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/add-llama2.md

 ### Creating the Ray Service Pods for Inference

-This file defines the Kubernetes configuration for deploying the Ray Serve service for the Llama2 chatbot:
+The `ray-service-llama2.yaml` file defines the Kubernetes configuration for deploying the Ray Serve service for the Llama2 chatbot:

 ```file
 manifests/modules/aiml/chatbot/ray-service-llama2-chatbot/ray-service-llama2.yaml
 ```

-The configuration accomplishes the following tasks:
+This configuration accomplishes the following:

-1. Creates a Kubernetes namespace named `llama2` for isolating resources
+1. Creates a Kubernetes namespace named `llama2` for resource isolation
-2. Deploys a RayService named `llama-2` that leverages the python script to create the Ray Serve component
+2. Deploys a RayService named `llama-2-service` that utilizes a Python script to create the Ray Serve component
-3. Provisions a Head Pod and Worker Pods to pull Docker Images from Amazon Elastic Container Registry (ECR)
+3. Provisions a Head Pod and Worker Pods to pull Docker images from Amazon Elastic Container Registry (ECR)

-After all the configurations are applied, we now want to monitor the progress of the head and worker pods:
+After applying the configurations, we'll monitor the progress of the head and worker pods:

 ```bash
 $ kubectl get pod -n llama2